profesorfaco/aud5v027-2025/clase-05/README.md

 SHAPE\
 and can also express correspondence between its planar position and its position in the series constituting each variable.

-A lo que se agrega, a renglón seguido en la misma página:
+A lo que se agrega, a renglón seguido:

 > The designer thus has eight variables to work with.
 They are the components of the graphic system and will be called the “*visual variables*.”
 The form the world of images.
 With them designers suggest perspective, the painter reality, the graphic draftsman ordered relationships, and the cartographer space (1983, p.42).